FICO - The First Step to Home Buying

-- Payment History — How many times do you make late payments?
+- Payment History — How often do you make late payments?

-In reviewing your credit history, you'll find that you actually have three reports.
+In reviewing your credit history, you'll discover that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
 You have a credit score with all three of the bureaus.